-“I’ll run to God, because He’s the only One I can depend on and He always turns up for me.”
-Susannah Koh, whose husband Raymond was abducted and is still missing
+“I’ll run to God, because He’s the only One I can depend on and He always turns up for me.”Susanna Koh, whose husband Pastor Raymond was abducted and is still missing

 In February 2017, Pastor Raymond Koh was abducted in broad daylight whilst driving to visit a friend.
 Two years later, the Human Rights Commission of Malaysia (SUHAKAM) concluded that he was a victim of enforced disappearance by the Special Branch of the Malaysian Police Department.

 And yet, the family still doesn’t have firm answers about what happened to Raymond or where he is now.
 They also don’t know why he was taken – although he had been accused of sharing the gospel with Malay Muslims, which is illegal in Malaysia, and this may partly account for his capture.

 Raymond’s wife, Susanna, is filing a lawsuit against the police and Malaysian government over Raymond’s abduction.
 Her case has been indefinitely postponed, and she asks for continued prayers.
 “If it wasn’t for your prayers, I don’t know we’d be now,” she says.
 It has been a long and difficult journey for her and the couple’s adult children, Elizabeth, Esther and Jonathan.
 Your support is helping the Koh family in their advocacy efforts.

 Violence and pressure have worsened in Malaysia.
 The strongest increase in pressure was in believers’ church and public lives.
 This was due to reported cases of Christian NGOs and civil society organisations being discriminated against and of churches being hindered in establishing schools.

 Please keep praying for your brothers and sisters in Malaysia.
 Your gifts and prayers make an enormous difference to those following Jesus no matter the cost.